 Well, I came back to a love of tennis (and exercise) I had had when a child.

-Also, as I argued to Maria in spending the money to join a private tennis club, it was not only me but our whole family that would join this club.
-Our family would be active and exercise at the PRC on a routine basis.
+Also, as I argued to Maria in spending the money to join a private tennis club, it was not only me but our whole family that would join and benefit.
+Our family would be active and laugh and sweat under the sun at the PRC on a routine basis.
 I wanted my kids to grow up on Ventura tennis courts, as I had grown up on the Newport Beach Tennis Club courts.
 I wanted them to learn to swim at the Pierpont pool.
 (They did.)
 The PRC cost a good chunk of change every month, but I told Maria that if we did not use it at least three times a week we would cancel our membership.
-But we were there more than three times a week.
-One of our family was there almost everyday.
+But we were there more than three times a week; one of our family, at least, was there almost everyday.
 Since it cost more money that the average health club, it was much less crowded.
 The club had parties, BBQs, and a restaurant.
-A part of me concluded that after so many years of working I deserved to spend some money, belong to a nice club, and have a more enjoyable experience than I had had at those huge, crowded, but less expensive clubs like the YMCA or LA Fitness.
+A part of me concluded that after so many years of working I deserved to spend some money, belong to a private club, and have a more enjoyable experience than I had had at those huge, crowded, but less expensive clubs like the YMCA or LA Fitness.
 At the Pierpont Racquet Club, I did not encounter preening 20 years old males flexing in front of the mirror and looking at their muscles during workouts.
+The locker room did not smell like foot.
 The place did not smell like sweat.
-The locker room did not smell like foot.
 The PRC staff knew our names and would hand us a towel and greet us with a smile at the door.
 I made the club my second home.
 My tennis teammates – and good friends – were all there.
 I won the the annual club tennis tournament at various levels.
 I grew to become a solid 4.5 player and played regularly in USTA leagues.
 A demanding two sets of tennis followed by a beer was about as good as my life got.

 What would come next for Maria and myself?